CRA for Industrial Automation: IEC 62443 and OT Security

 Summary

-- 5-year minimum support period applies; plan product lifecycles accordingly
+- A 5-year minimum support period applies under CRA Article 13(8); plan product lifecycles accordingly.

 Which Industrial Products Are Covered?